Diphtheria in Children

 • Antibiotic medicine is used to treat respiratory diphtheria as early as possible before toxins are released in the blood.
 An antitoxin may be given along with the antibiotics.

-• If your child has severe breathing problems, he or she may need a breathing machine (mechanical ventilator).
+• If your child has severe breathing problems, they may need a breathing machine (mechanical ventilator).

 • The CDC advises that children get 5 shots of a triple vaccine (DTaP) at specific ages.